I'm a photography teacher in NYC.

 1) Press Alt.
 2) Place the cursor between the grouped layers.
 3) Click when the cursor changes to the grouping icon (double circles). |

-A tiny arrow appears in the top layer when its grouped with the layer below.
+As described, a tiny arrow appears in the top layer when it's grouped with the layer below.

-For more about complex grouping, go to Layer Groups & Clipping Masks.
+For more about complex grouping, go to Clipping Masks.

 When you merge layers, they're combined.